Lady Constance Bulwer-Lytton: Death and commemoration

 Constance Lytton never fully recovered from her prison treatment, heart attack and strokes, and was nursed at Knebworth by her mother.
 They lived at Homewood, a house designed by Constance's brother-in-law, Edwin Lutyens.
 She died in 1923, aged 54, only days after moving out of Homewood to a flat in Paddington, London, in an attempt to restart an active life.
 At her funeral, the purple, white and green Suffragette colours were laid on her coffin.
 Her ashes lie in the family mausoleum in Knebworth Park.

+In popular culture

+Lytton appears as a character in the 1974 BBC television drama Shoulder to Shoulder.
+She is played by Judy Parfitt.